 1 Great Place to Stay: Buenaventura Grand & Great Moments Resort

-If you want to spend time in town but with the conveniences and perks of an all-inclusive resort–including a daily Kids Club from 9 to 5 p.m., the Buenaventura Grand is a great option.
-It is also on the small side as far as all-inclusive resorts go, which made it a much more comfortable place for us to let our older kids assert some independence than a sprawling resort would have been.
-We all enjoyed the food, which included many authentic Mexican dishes offered each meal–and don’t miss the official “Mexican night.”
+Do you want to spend time in town but with the conveniences and perks of an all-inclusive resort?
+Including a daily Kids Club from 9 to 5 p.m.?
+Then the Buenaventura Grand is a great option.
+It is also on the small side as far as all-inclusive resorts go.
+This made it a much more comfortable place for us to let our older kids assert some independence than a sprawling resort would have been.
+We all enjoyed the food, which included many authentic Mexican dishes offered each meal.
+And seriously, don’t miss the official “Mexican night.”

-For nearly 30 years, Gaby’s Restaurant has dished out authentic Mexican cuisine to a growing number of steadfast locals and enthusiastic tourists alike.
+For 30 years, Gaby’s Restaurant has dished out authentic Mexican cuisine to steadfast locals and enthusiastic tourists.
 Enjoy open-air seating options on multiple levels, including a grotto-esque courtyard with water fall.
 Gaby’s stands ready with a full menu of Mexican favorites from land and sea.
-Tip: Don’t miss the ceviche here if that’s your thing.
+Don’t miss the ceviche here if that’s your thing.

 And in case you have a picky eater along for the ride, don’t worry.
-This family-friendly restaurant will serve up plain pasta with butter (and/or parmesan and/or garlic) for your young eater while you enjoy more adventurous fare.
-They’re conveniently located for your Old Town sightseeing, too, just a block and a half north of Our Lady of Guadalupe Church on the same side of the street.
+This family-friendly restaurant will serve up plain pasta with butter (and/or Parmesan/or garlic) for your young eater.
+All while you enjoy more adventurous fare.
+They’re conveniently located for your Old Town sightseeing, too.
+Find them just a block and a half north of Our Lady of Guadalupe Church on the same side of the street.
 Website: http://gabysrestaurant.com.mx